alexsaunderswps/User-Guides/finished/English/markdown_files/developer_mode_setup_guide.md

 - Turn off other nearby Devices to simplify setup
 - Match serial numbers *(serial number is found on left temple on headset)*
 - *Serial number is on inside of left temple - Quest 3*
-- *Serial number is on outside of left temple, under headstrap cover - Quest 2*
+- *Serial number is on outside of left temple, under head-strap cover - Quest 2*

 **Developer Mode not available in Meta Horizon app**
 - Ensure that Meta account has been added to WPS Organization as developer